FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

 These must be connected by transitions.

 ### Create Nodes
-In the simplest combination consists of an idle state and either a combined input and output state or two separate input and output states.
+The simplest combination consists of an idle state and either a combined input and output state or two separate input and output states.
 In this case the model consists of:

 - idle state
 - input state
 - output state
 - intermediate state

 The intermediate state is not necessary to run the simulation, but is used to model the cooking phase of the cooking process.
-The input and output the states when the input commodities and output commodities are loaded or discharged.
+The input and output the states model the time phase in which input and output commodities are loaded or discharged.

 ```
 idle_state = process_step.process_state_handler.create_idle_process_state(